 If you are arriving by bus, you will have to arrange for a cab or a tuk-tuk for half-a-day or a full day to check out the attractions.

 As I mentioned earlier, guided day tours come with their advantages.
 If you feel commuting to be an unnecessary hassle, go for any of these tours according to your preference

 Best group tour: If you are looking for a comfortable and economical group tour to avoid all the thinking and planning(which can get overwhelming at times if you are a solo traveler), check this amazing day tour of Bago from Yangon.
 It has good reviews and also has inclusions like a pickup.

-Best private tour: Check this private tour of Bago from Myanmar which also includes a delicious local lunch, along with an English-speaking guide, pickups and transport.
+Best private tour: Book this private tour of Bago from Myanmar, which also includes a delicious local lunch, along with an English-speaking guide, pickups and transport.
 This is best if you want to enjoy a tour at your pace.

 Cycling tours are very popular in Myanmar.
 Flat trails, scenic views of the countryside and great prices and guides make them enticing for the travelers.
 Phu Gyi Reservoir, an artificial dam located in Hmawbi is one of the offbeat day trips from Yangon.

 Because like other destinations, you would not be doing typical sightseeing.
 You cycle through Phu Gyi village, passing through some gorgeous views of green paddy fields, karst mountains, and streams of water and arrive at the Phu Gyi reservoir, completing a fantastic trail.